Don’t let a new boat capsize your budget

 One of things that lenders look at before approving a loan is your capacity, or debt-to-income ratio.
 A good rule of thumb is for total monthly commitments (including the new loan amount) to be equal or less than 55% of your monthly income.

-Just like with any loan, the more you are able to put down, the lower the principle or the amount you are borrowing.
+Just like with any loan, the more you are able to put down, the lower the principal or the amount you are borrowing.
 This helps to create an affordable, lower monthly payment.

 Crunch some numbers by using a payment calculator.
 This is a great way to see a ballpark of what your payments might be as well as get an idea on the loan amount.